 Going through the entrance will lead you into a whole new realm.
 What is now the 3300 square meter exhibition space was formally a foundry which was renovated to host the exhibition.
 The immersive installations include usually 2 or 3 different exhibitions, changing every year.
 In the middle of the hall, a small room showed a 360-degree view of the projections.
 Despite the sheer number of tourists, the room still feels open and spacious.

 The digital projections cover the entire exhibition space, from the walls, columns to the floor we were standing on.
 This immersive effect seemingly mends the art and audience, uniting them as one.
-As the colorful images dance around like floating silhouettes, it's hard not to notice the delicate paint strokes from the original Klimt and Hundertwasser pieces beautifully displayed on the projections.

 There is a souvenir shop near the exit.
 The museum is close to The Marais, which has a lot of nice cafes and restaurants; ideal for a coffee break or food-tasting after a long day of sightseeing.
 If you want more information about Marais, click here!